-Following the Prediction is an Experiment and Results section that contains a detailed description of how you made your measurements and what results you obtained.
-"Experiment and Results" involves an organized, coherent display of labeled diagrams, tables of measurements, and tables of calculated quantities and graphs.
-Explanations of all results must occur in correct grammatical English that would allow a reader to repeat your procedure.
+Give a detailed description of how you made your measurements and what results you obtained.
+This usually involves an organized and coherent display of labeled diagrams, tables of measurements, tables of calculated quantities, and graphs.
+Explanations of all results must occur in correct English that is clear enough to allow a reader to repeat your procedure.

 Mathematical calculations connecting fundamental physics relationships to the quantities measured should be given.
-Any unforeseen behavior should be explained.
+Any interesting behavior should be explained.
 Difficulties performing the experiment should be described as well as any subtleties in the analysis.

 All data presented must be clearly identified and labeled.
 Calculated results should be clearly identified.
 Anybody should be able to distinguish between quantities you measured, those you calculated, and those you included from other sources.
-Clearly assign uncertainties to all measured values -- without uncertainty, the data is nearly meaningless.
+Clearly assign uncertainties to ALL measured values -- without uncertainties, the data is meaningless.